 Positioning Yourself and Your Camera for an Infant Passport Photo

-Basically, you want your camera to be on a parallel plane a few feet (a meter or two) away from your baby’s face.
+Basically, you want your camera to be on a parallel plane a few feet (1-2m) away from your baby’s face.
 As you do this, make sure that your body and/or camera aren’t casting shadows on your baby’s face.
 Ideally, you tested for this earlier when you were figuring out the optimal lighting.

 Your baby should be squarely facing the camera.
 That usually means that both ears should be visible on the photo.
 Don’t place the camera at an angle in relation to the baby’s face.